Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem: A refined GSOAR (RGSOAR) method

-The first author in \cite{jsvd} has proposed a cross-product matrix based algorithm for computing the SVD of a matrix, which can be much more efficient than the standard SVD algorithms.
-Applying the algorithm to our case, we form the cross-product matrix
+The first author in \cite{jsvd} has proposed a cross-product matrix-based algorithm for computing the SVD of a matrix, which can be much more efficient than the above standard SVD algorithms.
+Applying the algorithm to (\ref{th2}), we form the cross-product matrix